Last updated: 13 March 2026

 Who is making the decision on the future of A&E services?

-The decision will be made by the Shaping Care Together Joint Committee.
+The decision was made by the Shaping Care Together Joint Committee and was announced in a public meeting on Friday 13 March.

 The Shaping Care Together Joint Committee is a committee of NHS Cheshire and Merseyside ICB and NHS Lancashire and South Cumbria ICB.
 The Committee is responsible for making key decisions for the Shaping Care Together programme.

-You are a Health Minister, are you able to secure the co-location of A&E services at Ormskirk Hospital?
+You were a Health Minister, were you able to secure the co-location of A&E services at Ormskirk Hospital?

-However, as your constituency MP, and having spoken to constituents about what they want from local A&E services.
-I am strongly in favour of A&E services being co-located at Ormskirk Hospital.
-I will be submitting a response to the consultation outlining this view and would encourage all West Lancashire residents who have a view on this matter to do the same.
+As your MP for West Lancashire, and having spoken to constituents about what they want from local A&E services, I am strongly in favour of A&E services being co-located at Ormskirk Hospital.

 What is Shaping Care Together?